muhydeen95/coure-task-management/README.md

 ## Accessing App

 Enter your name as `Username` and `password`.
 Then you get navigated to the user dashboard where you get summary of the task available in the system.
-Click on `Tasks` from sidebar to view list of all available tasks, create new task, filter task, search task, update and delete task
+Click on `Tasks` from sidebar to view list of all available tasks, create new task, filter task, search task by title, update and delete task

 ## Code scaffolding